jutge-org/easyinput/README.md

 ----

-In this regard, `read_while` behaves exactly like before.
+In this regard, `read_many` behaves exactly like before.
 Each iteration through the generator yields the equivalent of what would be obtained by calling `read` with the same arguments.